UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Interactive_Jobs.md

 salloc -n 8 --mem-per-cpu=512M --time=2:00:00
 ```
 In this example you are asking to run eight parallel processes within an MPI environment, 512MB RAM per process, for a period of two
 hours.
-This means you are requesting 8 entire nodes.
-If you do not specify the amount of nodes you need, the scheduler assumes `-n 1`.
+This means you are requesting 8 MPI processes.
+If you do not specify the amount of MPI processes you need, the scheduler assumes `-n 1`.
-If you need to request a specific number of cores to use, you can use the `--cpus-per-task=X` argument.
+If you need to request a specific number of smp cores to use, you can use the `--cpus-per-task=X` argument.
 Following the previous example,
 to request only 24 cores:

 ```